 Any Senator may raise a point of order against an extraneous provision in the reconciliation bill, amendments, or the conference agreement.
 The Senate Parliamentarian decides whether there is a Byrd rule violation, and provisions struck through a Byrd rule point of order cannot be offered later as amendments.
 However, Byrd rule points of order can be waived by a vote of 60 Senators.

-In addition to the Byrd rule limitations, just as in the House, amendments that worsen the deficit relative to the reported reconciliation bill are not allowed in the Senate.4 Reconciliation bills are subject to other Senate points of order, like the Senate PAYGO rule, that apply to all legislation.
+In addition to reconciliation-specific points of order, reconciliation bills are subject to other Senate points of order, like the Senate PAYGO rule, that apply to all legislation.

 Reconciliation Conference Agreement Procedures